-See page 11 of this online publication.
+See Page 11.

 SCHEDULE INSTRUCTIONS

 Submit all required schedules.
 Enter the name of the estate or trust and its FEIN, or the decedent's SSN, on all schedules.

 PA-41 Schedule A

 Line 1.
 All taxable interest income must be reported.
 If the estate or trust has PA taxable interest income that is more than \$2,500, it must complete PA-41 Schedule A, with the name and PA taxable interest of the payer from each Federal Form 1099-INT or other statement.